mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 }
 ```

-At handling time the request handler loads data from its backend, in the above sample forwarding an http request, but it could use whatever technique it wants.
+At handling time the request handler loads data from its backend (in the above sample by forwarding an http request), but it could use whatever technique it wants.
 Once data are retrieved they are appended to the incoming ViewModel (`dynamic vm`).

 At this point it's probably clear that if all the services interested in a specific type of request, e.g. a Product details, deploy their own implementation of the `IHandleRequests` interface they can all participate in the ViewModel composition process.

-## Conclusions
+## Conclusion

 The entire composition flow can be summarized as follows: